 - Prescriptions: Medicare recipients in the part D "donut hole" receive a 50% discount on covered, brand name prescription drugs and a 7% discount on generic drugs.

-- Preventive Care: Medicare and private insurance recipients are eligible for free preventative care such as annual wellness checkups and cancer screenings.
+- Preventive Care: Medicare and private insurance recipients are eligible for free preventive care such as annual wellness checkups and cancer screenings.

 - Americans who earn less than 133% of the poverty guidelines may be eligible to enroll in Medicaid depending upon State action.
 Federal funding is available for this purpose should State's choose to expand Medicaid eligibility.